szsdk/symP/README.md

 It is an alternative for Listary in Linux.

 ## TO-LIST
-1. Pretty path
-    1. Do not short the short path
-    2. Dynamics change the show_string
+1. more flexible vim-mode shortcuts
+2. search engine

 ## Usage